Planes of matrices of constant rank and globally generated vector bundles: Introduction

 In a similar fashion, we call \emph{$m$-effective} a pair $(c,y)$ such that there exists a skew-symmetric matrix of linear forms in $3$ variables, having constant rank $2c$, size $2c+2$, and cokernel $E$, with Chern classes $(c_1(E),c_2(E))=(c,y)$.
 If this is the case, the vector bundle $E$ is also called $m$-effective.

 Clearly $m$-effectiveness implies effectiveness, so our question can be rephrased by asking which effective pairs are also $m$-effective.

-For low values of $c$ the answer is known: every globally generated bundle defining an embedding of $\PP^2$ in the Grassmannian is $m$-effective.
+Remark that for low values of $c$ every globally generated bundle defining an embedding of $\PP^2$ in the Grassmannian is $m$-effective.
 More precisely, the case $c=1$ corresponds to the linear spaces contained in the Grassmannian of lines in $\PP^3$, hence it is classical.
 The cases $c=2$ and $c=3$ have been treated in \cite{Manivel_Mezzetti} and in \cite{Fania_Mezzetti} respectively.
 In particular in \cite{Manivel_Mezzetti} there is a complete classification of the orbits of linear spaces of $6\times 6$ skew-symmetric matrices of constant rank $4$, up to the natural action of the group $SL_6$.

 Here we tackle our question for general values of $c$.
 We begin in Section \ref{bounds} by proving the following upper bound: if the pair $(c,y)$ is $m$-effective then $0\leq y\leq {c+1 \choose 2}.$ Our main result (Theorem \ref{teo range stabile}) is a positive answer to our question for all pairs $(c,y)$ satisfying the previous condition and with $c^2-4y<0$, i.e. in the so-called \emph{stable range}.
 Moreover our answer is ``constructive'', in that for every pair $(c,y)$ we explicitly provide a vector bundle $E$ and its associated matrix $A$.
 Our method is somewhat similar to the construction used by Le Potier in \cite{le_potier_stabili}: we consider rank $2$ bundles that are \emph{quotients} (in a sense made precise in Definition \ref{def quoziente}) of direct sums of bundles of the form $\OP(i)$, $i\geq 1$, and $Q$, where $Q$ is the universal quotient bundle on $\PP^2$.
 These can be regarded as building blocks for the matrices we are looking for, and in fact all our examples will be constructed from these blocks.
 This is the content of Section \ref{prel}.
 We stress the fact that, even though the Chern classes of the bundles that we build belong to the stable range, not all those bundles are stable, as explained in Corollary \ref{cor stabili/instabili}.